Stripe Payments

 })

-2. Listen for the payment_intent.succeeded
+3. Listen for the payment_intent.succeeded webhook

-webhook.
+When a payment is successful, Stripe sends a payment_intent.succeeded webhook.
 This works for many Stripe flows including Checkout, Subscriptions, and more.
 Listen for this webhook to create a donation with Change.

 If you’ve never used Stripe webhooks before, visit the Stripe docs to learn how to set up webhooks for your application.
 If you prefer not to use webhooks, see the alternatives to webhooks section below.

-3. Create the donation with Change
+4. Create the donation with Change

-webhook, create a donation with Change.
-Use the Create a donation endpoint from the Change API.
+When you receive the payment_intent.succeeded webhook, create a donation with Change using the Create a donation endpoint.

 # Using Sinatra.
 (This code is boilerplate from the Stripe docs)